 Batten Institute for Entrepreneurship & Innovation

-Darden School of Business At the Batten Institute we know the transformative power of entrepreneurship.
-We are dedicated to the creation of knowledge that supports innovation and the cultivation of principled leaders.
-We believe that economic and social advancement requires leaders who embrace an entrepreneurial outlook and a commitment to innovation.
-The Batten Institute was created in 1996 through the visionary support of Frank Batten, Sr. (Col, '50), former chairman and CEO of Landmark Communications and co-founder of the WeatherChannel along with his children, Frank Batten, Jr. (MBA '84) and Dorothy Neal Batten (MBA '90).
+Darden School of Business.
+The Batten Institute seeks to improve society by creating knowledge about the transformative power of entrepreneurship and innovation and by cultivating principled, entrepreneurial leaders.
+The Institute was created in 1996 through the visionary support of Frank Batten, Sr. (Col, '50), former chairman and CEO of Landmark Communications and co-founder of the WeatherChannel along with his children, Frank Batten, Jr. (MBA '84) and Dorothy Neal Batten (MBA '90).
 Today, the Batten Institute encompasses a word-class research center, focused on academic scholarship, as well as Darden's Center for Entrepreneurial Leadership and the W.L.
-Lyons Brown III i.Lab at the University of Virginia, focused on student programs and the growth of our entrepreneurial ecosystem.
-All of the activities and initiatives supported by these complementary units bring together scholars, students, alumni and business leaders, to foster a diverse and energetic community that supports the Institutes's mission to improve society by developing entrepreneurial leaders and by discovering new ideas about entrepreneurship and innovation.
+Lyons Brown III i.Lab at the University of Virginia, focused on the growth of our innovative and entrepreneurial ecosystem.

 Galant Center for Entrepreneurship